 Designed to focus on research, policy, and best practices in assessment and to link assessment to curriculum planning and in program evaluation.
-Focuses on identifying, defining, and interpreting the types of valid and reliable education assessments and their uses including screening, diagnostic, formative, summative and authentic.
+Focuses on identifying, defining, and interpreting the types of valid and reliable education assessments and their uses including screening, diagnostic, formative, summative, and authentic.
 Informal and formal assessments are explored.
 Legal and ethical practices are addressed.
-Prerequisites: Math 101 or equivalent, EDUC 215.
+Prerequisites: EDUC 215.
+Current clearances needed.

-EDUC/SPED 306 - Assessment II (3)
+EDUC/SPED 306 - PK-6 Assessment II (3)

-Designed to focus on identification, administration, interpretation, and planning of instruction based on authentic, screening, diagnostic, formative, and summative assessment components in a standards aligned system.
-Assessments will be completed in all subject areas and instruction will be designed by the student Prerequisites: EDUC 305 Assessment I, current clearances needed.
+Designed to focus on identification, administration, interpretation, and planning of instruction based on authentic, screening, diagnostic, formative, and summative assessment components in a standards-aligned system.
+Assessments will be completed in all subject areas and instruction will be designed by the student.
+Prerequisites: EDUC 305: Assessment I. Current clearances needed.